-The Inclusion Team will discuss the given concerns and offer advice and/or signpost the concerns to the most appropriate person within school.
-The pupil's progress is then monitored against the recommendations and advice provided through provisional targets, with the additional needs of the child being reviewed regularly.
+The Inclusion Team will discuss any given concerns and offer advice and/or signpost the concerns to the most appropriate person within school or externally if required.
+Pupil progress is then monitored against the recommendations and advice provided through provisional targets, with the additional needs of the child being reviewed regularly.
 The outcomes of this initial target monitoring will be shared and discussed with parents.
-If it is felt that additional support is required for their child, they will be placed on the Special Educational Needs (SEN) register and appropriate additional provision will be provided.
+If it is felt that additional support is required for the pupil, they will be placed on the Special Educational Needs and/or Disabilities (SEND) register, and appropriate additional provision will be provided.

-As stated in the SEN Code of Practice (2015) a graduated approach for pupils who have additional needs helps us to plan support and provision that is appropriate to meet the stage of individual pupils' development.
+As stated in the SEND Code of Practice (2015) a graduated approach for pupils who have additional needs helps us to plan support and provision that is appropriate to meet the stage of individual pupils' development.

-An individual education plan (IEP) will be used as a format to set targets if your child is identified as having a special need.
-If your child is identified they will be placed onto our school's SEN register.
+An Individual Education Plan (IEP) will be used as a format to set targets if your child is identified as having a special educational need and/or disability.
+If your child is identified, they will be placed onto our school's SEND register.
 Your child's targets will be set in collaboration with their class teacher, support staff and parents/carers, each term so that their progress can be monitored closely.
-These targets will be discussed and reviewed with you at IEP reviews termly.
-For pupils to make the best progress they can we feel it is important for the relationship between parents/carers and school is collaborative so strategies will also be outlined on the IEP to be completed at home.
-We will provide resources and materials so targets can be practised at home.
-We would also encourage parents/carers to provide feedback to the class email or the SENCo email which is: bps.senco@perryhallmat.co.uk.
-This will enable us to annotate targets where necessary to improve the level of progress for pupils.
+These targets will be discussed and reviewed with you at termly IEP reviews.
+For pupils to make the best progress they can, we feel it is important that the relationship between parents/carers and school is collaborative; Therefore, the IEP will include strategies to be completed at home.
+If appropriate, we will provide resources and materials so targets can be practised at home.